alberttwong/onehouse-demos/trino-prestodb-spark-minio/hudi.md

 docker compose up
 ```

 At this point, the Docker cluster will be up and running.
-The demo cluster brings up the following services
+The demo cluster brings up the following services:

    * Min.IO for Object Store
    * Spark Master and Worker